seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-           or tokenomics change, listing or delisting, ETF, court or regulator decision book       ONE web search per RUN for each of, across the Binance USDⓈ-M perpetual book, dated in the next 7 days: token unlocks · mainnets, upgrades and hard forks · Binance listing, delisting and contract announcements · governance votes and tokenomics changes; every coin named that is a row of x passing §3B's four filters is a forward candidate (§4) systemic   ONE web search per RUN for each of: US crypto legislation and the SEC and CFTC calendars · crypto ETF decision dates · the macro and central-bank calendar of the next seven days · exchange-wide listings, delistings and policy changes record     state.sweeps.discovery.<key> = { d, q, n } (§11) keeps the last search per key for the audit and exempts nothing — a search an earlier run made is not a search of this run; the appendix carries every query and every hit taken —
+           or tokenomics change, listing or delisting, ETF, court or regulator decision book       ONE web search per RUN for each of, across the Binance USDⓈ-M perpetual book, dated in the next 7 days: token unlocks · mainnets, upgrades and hard forks · listings and delistings on OTHER venues — Binance's own are read at its list, first, and never searched for (§6a) · governance votes and tokenomics changes;
+           every coin named that is a row of x passing §3B's four filters is a forward candidate (§4) systemic   ONE web search per RUN for each of: US crypto legislation and the SEC and CFTC calendars · crypto ETF decision dates · the macro and central-bank calendar of the next seven days · policy changes of the other venues record     state.sweeps.discovery.<key> = { d, q, n } (§11) keeps the last search per key for the audit and exempts nothing — a search an earlier run made is not a search of this run; the appendix carries every query and every hit taken —